In my last post, I described six cybersecurity threats that have sparked concern of late:

 9 Communicate with senior leadership in the language they understand

-To get the critically important senior leadership support you need, avoid techno-speak and spotlight business consequences of cyberthreats.
+To get the critically important senior leadership support you need, avoid techno-speak and spotlight the business consequences of cyberthreats.

 10 Understand the role of machine learning/AI